shipmonk-rnd/composer-dependency-analyser/README.md

 ```

 Similar approach should help you to avoid false positives in unused dependencies due to the usages being present in e.g. DIC config files only.
+Another approach for DIC-only usages is to scan the generated php file, but that gave us worse results.

 ## Limitations:
 - Files without namespace has limited support